RiccardoBianc/QueryAGT/README.md

 # Asynchronous-global-types-implementation

-Tool executed with Java version 15.0.1, SWI-Prolog version 8.2.2 and ANTLR version 4.8
+To execute the tool Java version >= 15.0.1 and SWI-Prolog version >= 8.2.2 must be installed.
+ANTLR version 4.8 was used to develop the query language.

 The repository is composed of the following files:
 - "eclipseProject.jar", containing the eclipse project